Zjinnnn/tp/docs/UserGuide.md

 </div>

+<div style="page-break-after: always;"></div>

 #### 4.3.5 Searching for student's contact via keyword: `find`

-You may now wonder, what if I want to quickly search up information about a student?
+You may now wonder what if I want to quickly search up information about a student?
 The following command got you covered!

 ![find command](images/findCommand.png)